kumekay/kuhomon/README.md

 Model for printing kuhomon_case.stl

+Known issues:
-*NB: To fit system to this case you have to use short wires*
+- To fit system to this case you have to use short wires
+- Temperature measurements seems to be higher due to heat from ESP8266

+## TODO
+- Add offline support (show data on screen without WiFi)